odoo/documentation/accounting/localizations/argentina.rst

 .. image:: media/argentina_edi_10.png
    :align: center

-``Credit& Debit Notes``
-When creating a Credit/Debit note related to a FCE document, it is important take the next points into consideration:
+**Credit& Debit Notes:** When creating a Credit/Debit note related to a FCE document, it is important take the next points into consideration:

 - Use the Credit and Debit Note buttons, so the correct reference of the originator document passed to the note.